-So, I thought it would be worth taking a deeper look at what exactly 'antioxidants' are, what they do, how hey work, and where the idea that taking antioxidants is good for your health actually comes from.
+So, I thought it would be worth taking a deeper look at 'what antioxidants are', what they do, and how they work.

-Antioxidants are a collective group of nutrients— minerals and vitamins that occur naturally in plant-based foods such as fruits and vegetables.
+Antioxidants are a collective group of nutrients— minerals and vitamins that occur naturally in plant-based foods such as fruits and vegetables (1).

 Some of these minerals and vitamins are: